rust-lang/rust/README.md

 ## Running Miri on your own project('s test suite)

-Install Miri as a cargo subcommand with `cargo install --all-features`, and install a full libstd as described above.
+Install Miri as a cargo subcommand with `cargo install --all-features --path .`.

+Compile your project and its dependencies against a MIR-enabled libstd as described
+above:

+1. Run `cargo clean` to eliminate any cached dependencies that were built against the non-MIR `libstd`.
-Then, inside your own project, use `MIRI_SYSROOT=~/.xargo/HOST cargo +nightly miri` to run your project, if it is a bin project, or run `MIRI_SYSROOT=~/.xargo/HOST cargo +nightly miri test` to run all tests in your project through Miri.
+2. For a binary project, run `MIRI_SYSROOT=~/.xargo/HOST cargo +nightly miri` to build and run your project; for a binary or library, use `MIRI_SYSROOT=~/.xargo/HOST cargo +nightly miri test` to run all tests in your project through Miri.

+If you forget to set `MIRI_SYSROOT`, be sure to run `cargo clean` again before correcting it.
+Otherwise you are likely to get "dependency was built against possibly newer std" errors.

+## Using Rustup To Specify a Specific Nightly

+To target a specific nightly, modify the above instructions as follows.

+1. Install Miri using `cargo +nightly-2018-10-15 install --all-features --path .`, with the date replaced as appropriate.
+2. Run `xargo/build.sh` as `rustup run nightly-2018-10-15 build.sh`.
+3. When running tests, use `MIRI_SYSROOT=~/.xargo/HOST cargo +nightly-2018-10-15 miri test`.

 ## Miri `-Z` flags